jagh/enerGyPU/README.md

 enerGyPU is part of the research work called "Towards a Green Intelligence applied to health care and well-being". https://www.ucnlab.eu/en/system/files/fichiers/2016_garcia_henao_frederic_precioso_michel_riveill_pascal_staccini.pdf

-* "enerGyPUTesting" version is unstable branch of the master project enerGyPU and dIAgnoseNet repositories.
+* enerGyPUTesting is unstable branch of the master projects enerGyPU and dIAgnoseNet.

 ### Clone a enerGyPUTesting branch